samwho/GitHub-Pull-Request-Email-Bot/templates/template_readme.txt

 config file, this .tpl is used FOR EACH PULL REQUEST.
 It is for a SINGLE PULL REQUEST.
 All pull requests will be formatted like this.
 Look at 'group_request_email.tpl' for the formatting of the entire email.

+'pull_request_single_subject_line.tpl' - This is the email subject line for single pull request emails.